Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the max amount of data (in units of MB per second) that can be moved across the external memory interface within a second.
-The number is calculated by multiplying the interface width by its memory speed.
-If it uses DDR type memory, it must be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the largest amount of data (in units of MB per second) that can be transported past the external memory interface in a second.
+It is worked out by multiplying the interface width by its memory speed.
+If the card has DDR RAM, the result should be multiplied by 2 again.
 If DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
-This figure is worked out by multiplying the total number of texture units by the core clock speed of the chip.
-The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
-Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly write to the local memory in a second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of colour ROPs by the the core clock speed.
+The higher the card's memory bandwidth, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
+This is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.
+Pixel Rate: Pixel rate is the most pixels the video card could possibly write to the local memory in one second - measured in millions of pixels per second.
+The figure is calculated by multiplying the number of Raster Operations Pipelines by the the card's clock speed.
 ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.
+The actual pixel rate also depends on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices